Self-Admitted GenAI Usage in Open-Source Software: Related Work

 Pearce et al.~\cite{pearce2025cacm} conducted a security assessment of code contributions generated by GitHub Copilot across multiple programming languages and contexts.
 They found systematic security weaknesses in AI-generated code, arguing that security issues introduced by GenAI tools stem from the models' training on publicly available code repositories, which inherently contain security flaws.
 Asare et al.~\cite{asare2023ese} compared vulnerability rates between human-written and Copilot-generated code and found that, while the GenAI tool introduced security vulnerabilities, the rates were not higher than those introduced by human developers.
 These findings suggest that security concerns with AI-generated code may reflect broader challenges in secure coding practices rather than AI-specific problems.

-Our study adds to the existing body of knowledge by analyzing self-admitted GenAI usage across 250,000+ open-source repositories and conducting a study of code churn pre- and post-GenAI adoption, thus contributing valuable insights on how open-source projects use GenAI tools and how their usage impacts development activity.
+Our study adds to the existing body of knowledge by analyzing self-admitted GenAI usage across more than 200,000 OSS repositories and conducting a study of code churn, showing how OSS projects use GenAI tools and how their usage impacts development activity.